Sibel Redžep

 Sibel Redžep (Sibel Recep, Сибел Реџеп; born 12 December 1987) is a Macedonian-born Swedish pop singer.
 She is known from the Swedish television show Idol 2005, where she was the second runner up.

 She was also a semi-finalist of Idol 2004, where she placed fourth in her group but didn't make it to the finals.

 Before she joined the show she lived in Kristianstad, Sweden.
 Sibel speaks Swedish, Turkish, Macedonian, English, French and a little Chinese and German.
 She was also the background vocalist for the 2009 hit single "It's Alright, It's OK" by Ashley Tisdale.

 Early life

-She was born in Radoviš in the mountains of southeastern North Macedonia, then Yugoslavia, to an ethnic Macedonian Turkish family.
+She was born in Radoviš in the mountains of southeastern North Macedonia, then Yugoslavia, to a Macedonian Turkish family.
 Her family lived in the nearby small Macedonian village of Topolnica.

 In 2004, 16-year-old Redžep entered Swedish talent contest Idol.
 She sang "Beautiful" by Christina Aguilera, reducing the usually hard-faced judge Peter Swartling to tears.
 The following year, she was beaten to the final by Agnes Carlsson and Sebastian Karlsson.